snooppr/snoop/README.en.md

 | ========= |=======================================================| ======= |

 Solving:
-1. Reconfigure your Firewall (for example, Kaspersky blocks Resources for adults).
+1. Reconfigure your Firewall *(for example, Kaspersky blocks Resources for adults).*

 2. Check the speed of your Internet connection:
-$ python3 snoop.py -v username
+`$ python3 snoop.py -v username`
 If any of the network parameters are highlighted in red, Snoop may hang during the search.
-If the speed is low, increase the value of ' x 'of the'--time-out x ' option:
+At low speed, increase the 'x' value of the '--time-out x' option:
-$ python3 snoop.py -t 15 username
+`$ python3 snoop.py -t 15 username`

 3. In fact, this is not a mistake.
 Fix username
-(for example, some sites do not allow Cyrillic characters; "spaces"; or "Vietnamese-Chinese encoding"
+*(for example, some sites do not allow Cyrillic characters; "spaces"; or "Vietnamese-Chinese encoding"
-in user names, in order to save time: - requests are filtered).
+in user names, in order to save time: - requests are filtered).*

 4. **Change your IP address**
-("Gray" ip and censorship are the most common reasons why the user receives skip errors/false positives/and in some cases '**Alas**'.
+"Gray" ip and censorship are the most common reasons why the user receives skip errors/false positives/and in some cases '**Alas**'.
-When using Snoop from the IP address of the mobile operator's provider, the speed **may * * drop significantly, depending on the provider.
+When using Snoop from the IP address of the mobile operator's provider, the speed **may** drop significantly, depending on the provider.
 For example, the most effective way to solve the problem is **TO USE A VPN**, Tor is not very well suited for this task.
-Rule: one scan from one ip is not enough to get the most out of Snoop).
+Rule: one scan from one ip is not enough to get the most out of Snoop.

 5. Open in the Snoop repository on Github-e Issue/Pull request
-(inform the developer about this).
+*(inform the developer about this).*

 6. Do not pay attention, sites sometimes go for repair work and return to operation.